 Add ingredients to a shaker with ice, shake and strain into a chilled cocktail glass.
 Garnish with a maraschino or brandied cherry.

 Is it perfectly balanced?
 Not necessarily, but you can tweak the proportions to your taste.
-Mine was a little on the sour side, and that’s how I like it.
+Ours was a little on the sour side, and that’s how we like it.
 You can adjust the liqueur or the lime if you want those flavors to stand out, or even bump the whiskey up to two ounces.
-However, I think these proportions work well to give equal time to each ingredient.
+However, we think these proportions work well to give equal time to each ingredient.

 Like any recipe, your spirit choice will affect the result, and so will the vermouth, but there’s no wrong combination.
 As substitutions go, you could also use Cointreau (triple sec) in place of the curaçao if that’s what you have.
 There’s even a version of this drink that replaces the rye with Irish whiskey that some people say works better.
 In any case, this drink is multi-dimensional and offers a lot to enjoy.

-Sometimes, I am in the mood for a spirit-forward cocktail like a Manhattan, and other times I prefer sweet and sour citrus.
+Sometimes, we are in the mood for a spirit-forward cocktail like a Manhattan, and other times we prefer sweet and sour citrus.
 Here, you have both.
-I used my own cocktail cherries for the garnish which is always a good idea.
-I also read that some folks like to spoon a little of the cherry syrup from the jar into the cocktail glass to give it more color contrast at the bottom and a sweeter finish.
+Using your own cocktail cherries for the garnish is always a good idea.
+We also read that some folks like to spoon a little of the cherry syrup from the jar into the cocktail glass to give it more color contrast at the bottom and a sweeter finish.
 It’s a nice touch.